theshahbazsingh/MealApp/README.md

 - Showing Ingredients & other information on the Meal page
 - The API data is not clean, I could have written logic for extracting intructions from all types of data.
 See below: <img width="762" alt="Screen Shot 2022-02-26 at 9 17 50 PM" src="https://user-images.githubusercontent.com/53837292/155849535-f75de586-9d92-4896-aecc-408d7029629b.png">
 - Writing better logic for extracting excerpts i.e. not finishing on spaces or extracting only sentences; need to think more about this<img width="517" alt="Screen Shot 2022-02-26 at 9 20 06 PM" src="https://user-images.githubusercontent.com/53837292/155849596-5e43abca-0896-49b0-9dfd-625b012916c9.png">
-- More specific Error Handling i.e. 404 Error, Server Timeout, Category not found, Meal not found etc.
 - More thorough type & component testing using **Zest**, **React-Testing-Library**
-- Using Object-Specific <title> tags for each page

 - Just doing a much better job since **good things take more time & effort**